-In this review, we will compare You Need a Budget (YNAB) with EveryDollar, two of the most popular budgeting tools.
-While both can help you achieve the same goal, their respective features and usability are different.
+In this review, we will compare You Need a Budget (YNAB) with EveryDollar, two popular budgeting tools.
+Both can help you achieve the same goal, but their features and usability are different.

 In a Nutshell

-YNAB is for those who want a more complex tool to categorize spending as they go and better understand financial habits.
+YNAB is for those who want a comprehensive tool to categorize spending as they go and better understand financial habits.

 You Need A Budget, or YNAB, has loyal fans who claim it has changed their financial lives.
-This budgeting style looks at every dollar coming in and out and makes sure you keep track of every single penny.
-It can even work with variable income and expenses.
+This budgeting style looks at each dollar coming in and out and makes sure you keep track of every single penny.
+It even works with variable income and expenses.

-Their budgeting app is based on four rules the company claims can help you get total control of your finances:
+YNAB is based on four rules to help you get total control of your finances:

-- Give every dollar a job: This means you’ll need to take all the money coming into your bank account and allocate every penny to a category.
+- Give every dollar a job: This means taking all the money coming into your bank account and allocating every penny to an expense category.

-- Embrace true expenses: You should set goals for variable expenses or short-term savings like a holiday gifts fund, an upcoming vacation, or paying for an annual subscription.
+- Embrace true expenses: Set goals for variable expenses or short-term savings like a holiday gifts fund, an upcoming vacation, or paying for a subscription.
 This means setting aside an amount each month to go towards a future goal.

 - Roll with the punches: Budgeting is meant to be flexible, so it’s okay to allocate more or less money to certain categories as long as you’re not spending more than you make.
 Did you have an unexpected car repair?
 That’s okay, but you might have to cut back on your restaurant spending this month in order to cover your car repair expenses.

 - Age your money: The goal is not to spend all your money the second it hits your account.
-It’s ok to have some breathing room, especially for those who want to get out of the paycheck to paycheck cycle.
+It’s okay to have some breathing room, especially for those who want to get out of the paycheck-to-paycheck cycle.

 Learn More: 4 Reasons YNAB Beats Mint Hands Down

-EveryDollar was founded by Dave Ramsey, a popular finance expert, most known for helping folks get better with their finances using baby steps.
-This budgeting app was created in 2015 to help users, according to Dave Ramsey, create a better budget in 10 minutes.
+EveryDollar, founded by finance expert Dave Ramsey, is most known for helping folks get better with their finances using baby steps.
+This budgeting app claims you can create a budget in 10 minutes.

 There are both free and paid versions.
-With the paid version, there are additional features, such as the ability to sync with your bank to automatically populate transactions.
+With the paid version, you can get additional features, including the ability to sync with your bank to automatically populate transactions.

 The type of budgeting EveryDollar uses is called zero-based budgeting (similar to YNAB).
-It entails taking your income and dividing it into spending, saving, and investment categories like housing, transportation, and food.
+With EveryDollar, you take your income and divide it into spending, saving, and debt payoff categories.
 You have to allocate every dollar (hence the app’s name) until there’s nothing left, or it reaches zero.

 YNAB vs EveryDollar: Features